Do Performance Air Filters, Cold Air Intakes & Induction Kits Work?

 Here's the conclusion.

-My advice is just keep your paper filter regularly changed and don't worry about a high flow filter if you're after performance.
-If you must fit one, then make sure you don't leave the cone air filter exposed and instead fit a fully shielded induction kit to ensure that the air that goes in is as cold as possible.
-Only do it if you want the noise though, not as a performance enhancing modification as you just won't get noticeable performance increase, despite what K&N, Pipercross etc all claim.
+My advice is just keep your paper filter regularly changed and don't worry about a high flow filter.
+If you want to fit one for the noise and you're after performance then make sure you don't leave the cone air filter exposed and instead fit a fully shielded induction kit to ensure that the air that goes in is as cold as possible.